forseti-security/real-time-enforcer/README.md

+# Forseti Policy Enforcer

-# Using a Stackdriver log export to trigger policy evaluation and enforcement
+The Forseti Policy Enforcer uses a Stackdriver log export (to a Pub/Sub topic) to trigger policy evaluation and enforcement

 This document will walk you through setting up a Stackdriver Log Export for your entire organization, filtering for AuditLog entries that create or update resources, and sending those log entries to a Pub/Sub topic.
-We will subscribe to that topic and evaluate each incoming log message and attempt to map it to a resource that *Micromanager* recognizes.
-If so, we'll evaluate it with micromanager and any configured policy engines.
+We will subscribe to that topic and evaluate each incoming log message and attempt to map it to a resource that [micromanager](https://github.com/cleardataeng/micromanager) recognizes.
+If so, we'll evaluate it with micromanager against an [Open Policy Agent](https://www.openpolicyagent.org/) instance.

 If you prefer to operate on a specific folder or project, the log export commands in this document should be altered appropriately.